S.L.E. Lupus Foundation Community-based Program Provides Model for Patient Support

 S.L.E.
 Lupus Foundation Community-based Program

 Over 12 years old, the Lupus Cooperative of New York (LCNY) is a grassroots, community-based effort that assists individuals with lupus through direct support services that include help resolving difficulties related to healthcare, housing, employment, personal finances, education and emotional issues.
-Specific services include bilingual and monolingual support groups, physician and other healthcare referrals, one-on-one counseling, emergency grants, nutrition and exercise workshops, referrals regarding social services and benefits and assistance filling out applications, education sessions for other community-based agencies, provider education, participation in health fairs, monthly advice column, and bilingual health education materials.
+Specific services include bilingual and monolingual support groups, physician and other healthcare referrals, one-on-one counseling, nutrition and exercise workshops, referrals regarding social services and benefits and assistance filling out applications, education sessions for other community-based agencies, provider education, participation in health fairs, monthly advice column, and bilingual health education materials.

 In addition, community social work at the Foundation focuses on numerous activities with the goal of reaching and connecting different segments of the lupus community and building awareness about relevant issues in broader society.